Two Proven Strategies To Overcome Fear of Withdrawal

 One thing that captured her attention was the fact that she would be swimming with dolphins as part of the treatment program.
 Bria claimed that it has been a wonderful and emotional experience for her to have an interaction with dolphins.
 HIR has also given her suitable treatment programs and helped her to be able to see life again as a child and to accept the love of the people working at HIR.

-It is one thing to fear withdrawal and another thing to live in that fear and refuse to move on
+It is one thing to fear withdrawal and another thing to live in that fear and refuses to move on

 Bria’s never-give-up attitude prompted her to enroll in the program.
 She didn’t go home even when she was struggling with withdrawal.
 She believed in the treatment staff at HIR and wholeheartedly accepted their love and support so she can go on with her recovery.
 She worked on the treatment program.
 At present, Bria is working at the Hawaii Island Recovery so she can offer encouragement and inspiration to people who are also struggling with addiction.